Sebkha-Chott: 2008

 The band tours in Europe with Canadian band Unexpect to support the album.
 After this tour, Capt'n'Roses leaves the band.
 Sebkha-Chott enters a doubt period.

-Le groupe tourne en Europe en compagnie des Canadiens d'Unexpect pour défendre l'album.
-Suite à cette tournée, Capt'n Roses fait savoir qu'il quitte le groupe.
-Sebkha-Chott se retrouve alors dans une période de doute.

 2009

 During this period, some choices are made, VaGoDor Deu Sahpun and Siphon Trounezöhle leave the band.

 Wladimir Ohrelianov II and Yüla Slipobitch décide to go on by integrating electronic machines in an intensive way, which is a historic will of the band, never made real due to lack of time.

 De la Persistance de la Mythologie Chottienne en ???
 Vélos is released on Musea Records.

 Tzom Trümb leaves the band as Souv Ponky Ponk joins it on saxophone and lights management altogether with Cousin Sub on guitar and audioproduction.
 The shape is then double semi-quatuor, first half being on stage (Wladimir Ohrelianov II and Yüla Slipobitch) the other half being at FOH (Cousin Sub and Souv Ponky Ponk).

 Mainly, this year is spent by setting up the new show and the machines/lights/VJing synchronization system.
 This system is based on free software only.

 During summer, Cousin Sub leaves guitar and keeps only audio production.
 Wladimir Ohrelianov II takes the guitar added to the bass.
 Souv Ponky Ponk leaves FOH to get on stage.